26 July 2018

 To avoid losing sales because the look and feel of the store is off, retailers need to make it quick and easy for store teams to execute tasks perfectly.

-A few questions retailers can ask themselves to determine if they're giving stores the necessary support are:
+A few questions to help you determine if you're giving your stores the level of support they need are:

 4) Give the store manager extra support to turn things around.